mircealungu/mircea/thoughtstream.md

 **

-If you use Kubernetes then, you very likely can not be doing devops :)
+If you use Kubernetes then you can not be doing devops.

 **May 2**